 Response:

-We feel that too and removed it.
+We agree with you.
+We have removed the description appearing on page 9, lines 3-6.

 3) The exact time when the follow-up examination was conducted is not clear.
 Did you mean 3 months from the time of first presentation or 3 months after the patient’s discharge from the hospital?

-Response: Sorry about the confusion.
-We meant after procedure .
-We corrected this in paper.
+Response:

+We apologize for the confusion and thank you for pointing out this problem.
+The patient was followed up 3 months after the operation was performed.
+We have revised the sentence in the paper accordingly (page 12, lines 4-6).